Dekemvriana: The events

 Unarmed EAM protesters lying dead or wounded on 3 December 1944 in front of the Greek Parliament, while others are running for their lives; moments after the first shootings that left at least 28 dead and signalled the beginning of the Dekemvriana events.

 According to the Caserta Agreement, all Greek forces were under the Allied command of Scobie.
-On 1 December 1944, the Greek government of "National Unity" under Georgios Papandreou and Lt.
-General Scobie (British head of the Allied forces in Greece at that time) announced an ultimatum for the general disarmament of all guerrilla forces by 10 December, excluding those allied to the government (the 3rd Greek Mountain Brigade and the Sacred Band) and also a part of EDES and ELAS that would be used in Allied operations in Crete and the Dodecanese (still under German occupation), if it was necessary.
+On 1 December 1944, the Greek government of "National Unity" under Georgios Papandreou and Scobie (who was head of the Allied forces in Greece at that time) announced an ultimatum for the general disarmament of all guerrilla forces by 10 December, excluding those allied to the government (the 3rd Greek Mountain Brigade and the Sacred Band) and also a part of EDES and ELAS that would be used in Allied operations in Crete and the Dodecanese (still under German occupation), if it was necessary.
 As a result, on 2 December, six ministers of the EAM, most of whom were KKE members, resigned from their positions in the "National Unity" government.
 The EAM called for a general strike and a demonstration in front of the Greek parliament for the next day, 3 December.

 An order of Lt.
 General Scobie signed and printed in the government's newspaper "Η ΕΛΛΑΣ" (6 December), enforcing the government's ultimatum (1 December) for the immediate disarmament of all guerrilla forces not allied to the government.